AdamGrzonkowski/Leaware_webDev/README.md

-## Summary
+## Summary - project is now obsolete and outdated.
 Fully customized project, written as a test of my programming skills in ASP.NET MVC5, back in 2016.
-Outdated. :-)

 Take it for a spin by clicking [this](http://leawareweb.azurewebsites.net/) link.